andr1976/HydDown/docs/MANUAL.md

 - High pressure nitrogen discharge

 ## Hydrogen discharge
-Calculations with HydDown for high pressure hydrogen vessel discharge has been compared to three experiments from [@byrnes].
-Byrnes *et al.* [@byrnes] have reported a number of rapid depressurisation experiments using bith nitrogen and hydrogen, with blowdown times being varied between 14 seconds to 33 minutes.
-The vessel used was a type "K" gas cylinder with a volume of 0.0499 m$^3$, an ID of 8.56 inched and shell length of 55 inches.
+Calculations with HydDown for high pressure hydrogen vessel discharge have been compared to three experiments from [@byrnes].
+Byrnes *et al.* [@byrnes] have reported a number of rapid depressurisation experiments using both nitrogen and hydrogen, with blowdown times being varied between 14 seconds to 33 minutes.
+The vessel used was a type "K" gas cylinder with a volume of 0.0499 m$^3$, an ID of 8.56 inches and shell length of 55 inches.
 The vessel is placed in a vertical position.
 A control valve is mounted on the neck of the cylinder with a fixed opening percentage during each experiment, set to provide the required depressurisation rate.
-It is mentioned that the gas cylinder is placed inside a weather proof cabinet with perlite insulation in order to emulate adiabatic conditions, however the simulation run here are with a finte heat transfer coefficient on the outside of the cylinder.
-In their paper detailed pressure and temperature traces are provided for thre experimental runs: 7, 8, and 9 with depressurisation from 2,000 psia in 30 seconds, 480 seconds and 14 seconds, respectively.
+It is mentioned that the gas cylinder is placed inside a weather proof cabinet with perlite insulation in order to emulate adiabatic conditions.
+However the simulation run here are with a finite heat transfer coefficient on the outside of the cylinder.
+In their paper detailed pressure and temperature traces are provided for three experimental runs: 7, 8, and 9, with depressurisation from 2,000 psia in 30 seconds, 480 seconds and 14 seconds, respectively.
 These experiments are simulated in [@Fig:byrnes_run7], [@Fig:byrnes_run8] and [@Fig:byrnes_run9].

 ![Calculations of hydrogen discharge experiment run 7 from [@byrnes].
 The figure shows calculated gas and wall temperature (full lines) compared to experiments (upper left), calculated and experimental pressure (upper right), specific thermodynamic state variables (lower left), and the calculated vent rate (lower right).](img/Byrnes_run7.png){#fig:byrnes_run7}

-The figure layout is general for all the validation studies conducted and will described in brief for eased readability.
+The figure layout is general for all the validation studies conducted and will be described in brief for eased readability.
 Each experiement figure is divided in 4 subplots; the upper left shows the simulated bulk gas temperature and vessel wall (average) temperature with measured values included with stipulated lines (if available), the upper rigth shows the simulated and measured pressure (if available, shown with points), the lower left shows the specific enthalpy, specific internal energy and the specific entropy of the bulk gas content as a function of time, the lower right shows the simulated mass rate leaving or entering the vessel.

 As seen from [@Fig:byrnes_run7], [@Fig:byrnes_run8] and [@Fig:byrnes_run9], the calculations generally compare well with the experimental results.
-The faster depressurisation times are predicted the best it seems as seen from run 7 and 9.
-The much slower run 8 does not have as a good a fit, considering the bulk gas temperature.
+It appears as though the faster depressurisation times are predicted the best, as seen from run 7 and 9.
+The much slower run 8 does not have as good a fit for the bulk gas temperature.
 However, on an absolute scale the results are still within 5$^\circ$C of the experimentally determined gas temperature.
 The trend in *goodness of fit* could indicate that the heat transfer from the outside of the vessel to the gas lacks some details, which become detectable at the very slow depressurisation.
 For the fast depressurisation the heat transfer from the outside is of less importance and the inside heat transfer coefficient may be predicted better.

 ![Simulation of run 8 from [@byrnes].](img/Byrnes_run8.png){#fig:byrnes_run8}

 ![Simulation of run 9 from [@byrnes].](img/Byrnes_run9.png){#fig:byrnes_run9}

 ## Hydrogen filling
 In order to compare HydDown to experimental values of hydrogen filling operation the experiments reported by Striednig *et al.* [@STRIEDNIG] are used.
 Experimental results were obtained using a type I tank (steel) with a volume of 0.0235 m$^3$.
-The filling of hydrogen of gas into the vessel was carried up with an upstream reservoir kept at 350 bar and the flow was controlled with an electronically controlled dispenser.
+The filling of hydrogen of gas into the vessel was carried out with an upstream reservoir kept at 350 bar and the flow was controlled with an electronically controlled dispenser.
 Vessel details are provided below.

 | Parameter       | Value       |
 |-----------------|-------------|